makerbot/Miracle-Grue/Building.md

 # Compiling the code

+	Once you have the code from git, don't forget to update the code from the submodules:

+	"git submodule init"
+	"git submodule update"

 	Miracle-Grue does not rely on Makefiles, but instead uses scons (http://www.scons.org/) as the build tool (python required).
 Once installed, you can use the following command in a terminal window to build the project from the Miracle-Grue directory: